nanvel/blog/2015/12/swift-notes.md

 When to choose structures:

 - The structure's primary purpose is to encapsulate a few relatively simple data values
-- It is resonable to expect that the encapsulated values will be copied rather than referenced when you assign or pass around an instance of that structure
+- It is reasonable to expect that the encapsulated values will be copied rather than referenced when you assign or pass around an instance of that structure
 - Any properties stored by the structure are themselves value types, which would also be expected to be copied rather than referenced
 - The structure does not need to inherit properties or behavior from another existing type